angryweasel/managerreadme/README.md

 If I'm traveling, I will plan to have our 1o1 during our scheduled time, but on some occasions I may need to cancel if schedule and timezone oddities make our regular time impossible.
 Even if we need to cancel, I can always make time for a slack conversation or video f2f at some overlapping time.
 As a manager, I am here to serve you and your needs.
 A massively important part of my job is helping you to be successful, so use me for that as much as you want.

+#### Skip level 1 on 1 Meetings
+I'm open to ad-hoc, or scheduled (once every two weeks, please) meetings with anyone who wants to chat.
+Same rules as above apply to our schedule.

 ### Your Role as a Leader
 My job as a leader is to grow more leaders.
 Whether you're leading people, or solving customer problems, you should be one to influence the team to change, improve, or add processes and tools to our systems.
 At times, you may need to change the mindset or beliefs of your team as you help them improve the way they approach making quality software.